rhylanbolt/developerdocs/README.md

 <li>A checkout page with &quot;Frequently Bought Together&quot;</li>
 <li>A sports betting page with &quot;Bets for You&quot;</li>
 </ul>
-<p>You configure placements in the Opti-X Admin panel, defining rules like:</p>
+<p>You configure placements in the Personalize Admin panel, defining rules like:</p>
 <ul>
 <li>What type of items to recommend (games, products, bets)</li>
 <li>How many items to return</li>